20 Celebrity Nail Selfies to Inspire Your Fall Manicure

 Selena Gomez

-For her Puma photoshoot in September Gomez kept it simple with light-colored nails—with the exception of a couple super-cute hand-painted stars.
+For her Puma photo shoot in September Gomez kept it simple with light-colored nails—with the exception of a couple super-cute hand-painted stars.

 Tori Kelly